sensei-hacker/inavwiki/Navigation-modes.md

 ## ALTHOLD - Altitude hold
 When activated, the aircraft maintains its actual altitude unless changed by manual throttle input.
 Throttle input indicates climb or sink up to a predetermined maximum rate (see CLI variables).
-Using ALTHOLD with a multicopter, you need a barometer.
+Using ALTHOLD with a multicopter, you need a barometer. **Please see the platform specific notes for ALTHOLD below.**

 SONAR: Altitude hold code will use sonar automatically on low altitudes (< 3m) if hardware is available.
-Using ALTHOLD with a plane (fixed wing: fw) with GPS: Since iNAV 1.5 it's recommended to keep baro enabled, and for INAV 1.6 the plan is to rely even less on GPS altitude when baro is enabled.
+Using ALTHOLD with a plane (fixed wing: fw) with GPS: Since INAV 1.5 it's recommended to keep baro enabled, and for INAV 1.6 the plan is to rely even less on GPS altitude when baro is enabled.

-In general you shouldn't mix up ALTHOLD and ACRO/HORIZON: ALTHOLD doesn't account for extreme acro maneuvers.
+**In general you shouldn't use ALTHOLD with ACRO/HORIZON: ALTHOLD doesn't account for extreme acro manoeuvres.**

 Activate ALTHOLD by **ALTHOLD** flight mode.
-Altitude, as calculated by iNAV's position estimator, is recorded to BLACKBOX as navPos[2].
+Altitude, as calculated by INAV's position estimator, is recorded to BLACKBOX as navPos[2].

 ### a) Using ALTHOLD with a multicopter (mc):
 Activate AIRMODE to keep the copter stable in fast descent - now you can do the whole flight in altitude hold - from take-off to landing.